ThomasRieutord/bl-classification/README.md

 Data
 -----
-Data are stored in netcdf files, in the "datasets" folder.
+Data are stored in netcdf files, in the "datasets" and "original_data" folder.
 They are extracted from a field experiment called Passy-2015 and they are properties of Météo-France.
 They must be used only to run the code in this repository.

 Language and versions